This Website is not fully compatible with Internet Explorer.

 Language: English

-This seminar covers the new ”FKM-Guideline Nonlinear” for static and cyclic loading.
-Besides the detailed assessment procedures, background on the individual topics will be given for better understanding about the procedures.
-This seminar aims on newcomers in that field as well as experts interested in the concept of the guideline.
+This online training course covers the new ”FKM-Guideline Nonlinear” for static and cyclic loading.
+Besides detailed assessment procedures, background on the individual topics will be given for better understanding about the procedures.
+The course is aimed at newcomers in the field, as well as experts interested in the concept of the FKM guidelines.

 Course Contents